Cookies disclaimer

 • adult: 20 PLN

-• kids and students: 12 PLN
+• kids and students: 1 PLN (only when ticket is bought in the Museum)

 • group: 10 zł per person (min.
 10 persons)